datacarpentry/image-processing/episodes/04-drawing.md

 :::::::::::::::::::::::::::::::::::::::: questions

-- How can we draw on skimage images and use bitwise operations and masks to select certain parts of an image?
+- How can we draw on scikit-image images and use bitwise operations and masks to select certain parts of an image?

 ::::::::::::::::::::::::::::::::::::::::::::::::::

-The next series of episodes covers a basic toolkit of skimage operators.
+The next series of episodes covers a basic toolkit of scikit-image operators.
 With these tools,
 we will be able to create programs to perform simple analyses of images based on changes in colour or shape.